asyncapi/training/VIDEO_4_SCRIPT.md

  ## Goodbye to the viewer

 Thank you for joining us in today's adventure!
 I hope today's content helped you clarify your doubts.
-Join us in the next video to learn about AsyncAPI and its environment!
+Join us in the next video to learn about AsyncAPI and its ecosystem!